 Austrian Ambassador to Türkiye, Gabriele Juen, is currently occupied with a very different agenda apart from the intense diplomacy and political schedule.
-About two months ago, Juen adopted a kitten abandoned in the embassy premises by her mother.
+About two months ago, Juen adopted a kitten abandoned on the embassy premises by her mother.
 Juen, who spends almost all her free time with this little kitten she named “Tiger Lily,” has made sure the kitten receives all the necessary care.
 Now, she is searching for a new home and owner where Lily can live in the same comfort for the rest of her life.
 Gabriele Juen spoke to Demarche about her story with Tiger Lily, why she wants to find her a new home, and her views on the controversial “Stray animals law.”

-By Haşim KILIÇ / M. Ferhat Yüksel
+Haşim KILIÇ / M. Ferhat Yüksel

 When did you first meet Tiger Lily?
 Can you tell us about the process so far?

 She seems to have been born on July 4th, and she had a young mother.
 This little girl appeared to be the smallest and weakest of the litter.
 One evening, we were hosting a reception in the garden, and her mother brought her in her mouth and left her on the terrace before disappearing.
 Lily was only 130 grams and still had her umbilical cord.
 We didn’t know what to do.
-We have really wild male cats in the neighborhood, and they started circling around the baby.
+We have wild male cats in the neighborhood, and they started circling the baby.
 We had to do something.
 We hoped her mother would return if she started crying, but she didn’t.
 The evening turned into night; it was almost 11 p.m.
 We wrapped her in a soft blanket.
 Then, we contacted a pet hospital.
 Fortunately, there are many pet hospitals and caring veterinarians in Ankara.
 They helped me and showed me what I needed to do.
 I started bottle-feeding her every two hours.
 All her vaccinations and check-ups were done.
 She is now 11 weeks old.
 They have started her deworming treatment, done all the tests, confirmed she doesn’t have cat AIDS or any other dangerous diseases for other cats, and we’ve completed the first round of vaccines.
 Now my goal is to prepare her for adoption.

 SHE DESERVES A LOVING HOME